Postgraduate Diploma in Management & Marketing for Non-Business Graduates

 Career success depends on our students learning, networking and growing their potential.
 DIT and the MII are delighted to announce details of a Scholarship to be awarded to a successful applicant for their joint post-graduate programme in marketing for non-business graduates.
 The Award will cover 80% of the fees for the Postgraduate Diploma in Management and Marketing.

-All candidates for the scholarship should hold a 2.2 honours degree and have a minimum of three years work experience.
+All candidates for the scholarship should hold a 2.2 honours bachelor degree and have a minimum of three years work experience.
 They should submit the following:

 - An up-to-date CV

 - Relevant documentation as required by DIT (including transcripts of results).

 To be considered for the Scholarship, candidates should also submit a 1000-word essay, to be uploaded with their application.
 The essay should outline their motivation for applying for the course, a proposed area they would look at for their management project, and why they feel they should be considered for a scholarship.